peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A 16-bit signed integer.
+* This number, converted to a 16-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToInt16IfExact
     public short ToInt16IfExact()